LiveHelperChat/doc/docs/node-js.md

 ### Is there any fail over if my NodeJs dies or client cannot connect?

 Yes.
 Ajax calls is eliminated only if client succesfully connects to NodeJs.
 If during chat session customer or operator looses connection to NodeJs, let say node dies.
 LHC automatically falls back to standard ajax queries.

-### Does NodeJs extension is compatible with Desktop client?

-**Yes**, but you will have to use Redis and enable notifications in settings.ini.js file

-### What features of node.js you are using?

-Written Node.js server uses [socket.io](https://github.com/LearnBoost/socket.io) and [Rooms](https://github.com/LearnBoost/socket.io/wiki/Rooms)